Cloud computing has been there for a long time.

 The benefits of cloud computing are well-known.
-However, what companies majorly ignore while moving to the cloud is the importance of having a comprehensive cloud strategy.
+However, what companies majorly ignore while moving to the cloud is the importance of having a comprehensive cloud strategy and cloud security.

 A cloud strategy enables the company to migrate to the cloud securely without affecting the existing systems and operations.
 A rock-solid cloud strategy can help companies optimize the benefits of the cloud, maximize their profits, minimize risks, and kickstart a successful journey to the cloud.

 Building a rock-solid cloud strategy

 Here are a few ways in which companies can build a cloud strategy.

 The first step before moving to the cloud is to answer the why, what, and how questions.
 The CIOs and cloud architects of the company must answer crucial questions on how will moving to the cloud benefits the company.
 What type of cloud to choose – should it be public, private, native, hybrid, or multi-cloud, will it have an impact on the business’ top-line growth?
 Will it create differentiation for the company?
 It’s advisable to get clarity at an early stage itself to avoid making wrong choices at the later stages of migration.

 Determine which applications to move first